mattxwang/easy-jekyll-starter/_posts/2019-09-05-easy-jekyll-starter.markdown

 In addition, it becomes a bit of a pain if you want to override some, but not all, of minima's defaults.
 Putting the SASS in `_sass` makes it easier to accomplish these kinds of changes.

-Finally, I have a few preferences on how I usually run my Jekyll setups: I like using html-proofer to catch egregiously bad HTML (and check for dead links, though it's a bit inconsistent on that); I like aliasing the longer `bundle exec ...` commands to shorter keywords (like `rake build`); and, I Like using Travis CI to let me know if I've committed a bad build of the site.
-They make my life easier, but are understandably strange opinionated choices.
+Finally, I have a few preferences on how I usually run my Jekyll setups: I like using html-proofer to catch egregiously bad HTML (and check for dead links, though it's a bit inconsistent on that); I like aliasing the longer `bundle exec ...` commands to shorter keywords (like `rake build`); and, I Like using GitHub Actions to let me know if I've committed a bad build of the site.

-Currently, this template uses Jekyll v4.0.0.
+Currently, this template uses Jekyll v4.0.0+.

 ## Development Setup

 Admittedly, this is a little more annoying to use than `jekyll new ...`, but only slightly so.

 To use this template, you'll need to have some sort of Ruby on your system; I recommend that you use [rvm](https://rvm.io/), especially if you work on multiple different Ruby projects.
-Currently, the Travis build uses Ruby v2.6.3, but anything above v2.4.0 should be fine.
+Currently, the Actions build uses Ruby `v2.7.4` and `v3.0.2` for test, and Ruby `3.0` for prod.

 If you haven't already, we're first going to install [bundler](https://bundler.io/):